olafk/liferay-healthcheck-mp/README.md

 The code is meant to be compiled and run on Java21, which is why releases are only available for DXP-2024-Q2/Portal-GA120 and later, when this compatibility has been added.

+Note: Some DXP/Portal code has been copied over.
+This duplication allows the same code to compile for all supported versions without using a new or deprecated API that might not compile or compile well on some versions.

+Each version's VerifyProperties class has been copied over and adapted to store its output in the Healthcheck format, rather than in log.
+Also, this copy doesn't call System.exit().

 ## Reference